illusior/study_ood_course_work/README.md

 ### **Tasks:**

 #### **Main:**
-Develop an application using the MVC, MVC or MVVM pattern an application that allows you to create a composition of geometric shapes: rectangles, triangles, ellipses
+Develop an application using the MVC, MVP or MVVM pattern an application that allows you to create a composition of geometric shapes: rectangles, triangles, ellipses